 If you’re meeting with two or more people, schedule a meeting room or use a private office for your discussion.
 Hosting meetings in your workspace may create noise that could distract your team members.
 Close the door during your meetings to reduce sounds.
 Use low voices for meetings and one-on-one office conversations so those around you can still focus easily.

 Consider your body language

-Your body language can send different messages during conversations.
-To ensure your body language sends the same message as your words, practice good nonverbal communication.
+To ensure your body language sends the same message as your words, you could practice good nonverbal communication.
 When speaking with others, make eye contact and nod when applicable to show you’re paying attention.
 Smiling can show your enthusiasm for the topic.
-Keep your arms at your sides for a neutral pose, or put your hands on your hips to demonstrate confidence.
-When sitting or standing, ensure your back is straight and your shoulders are back to show you are alert.

 - 6 Ways To Drive Conversions With Internet Advertising

 - How To Remove a Hyperlink in Excel (Instructions and Tips)